Frankoloko/demos/my_theory_pages/Life Lessons.md

 * Don't get fat: Honestly, being fat is just an easy indicator that you aren't healthy.
 So fix it.
 * Don't smoke
 * Don't do too much soft drugs (alcohol/weed) and never touch hard drugs (meth etc).
 In general, doing no drugs at all seem to be a better bet than doing any drugs at all.
 Many great people in life don't consume much drugs, and only a rare few ever succeed consuming drugs.

+# Write things down

+Whether that is todo lists, grocery lists, favourite books or movies, things you've learnt about life.
+I've found immense value in my life from often writing things down.

+In general, writing things down is a way to organize your thoughts.

+Writing things down is like giving your brain an external hard drive to use.
+Instead of remembering the information, you can export it to a page, and then your brain can use that storage for something else.
+I know that's not totally accurate, but it's a nice way to think about it.